Mehak-Mehta/Account-Storage/README.md

-# Email-Storage
+# Account-Storage
-GUI For Email Storage
+GUI For Account Storage
 This 100% has bugs of some kind
 Will be fixing them in the future